kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 Another improvement to resemble the language features of Elm in React is immutable state.
 A low barrier entry solution is to use the [useImmer hook](https://github.com/immerjs/use-immer) instead of useState.

-[Easy Peasy](https://easy-peasy.now.sh/) supports immutability by default with redux under the hood.
+[Easy Peasy](https://easy-peasy.now.sh/) supports immutability by default with redux and Redux DevTools under the hood.

 Another alternative is [xState](https://github.com/davidkpiano/xstate).
 I haven't explored it in-depth yet, but I understand it forces you to be very explicit about what states are possible.
 Sounds awesome!